TenofHearts/VideoTogether/README.md

 # VideoTogether

-VideoTogether is a desktop-first private movie sharing project designed for two people.
+VideoTogether is a private movie sharing project designed for two people in the same LAN.

 The host imports a local video file, processes it into HLS with `ffprobe` and `ffmpeg`, creates a private room link, and shares that link with a second viewer.
 The viewer does not need the desktop app and can join directly from a browser.